VISG305/VISG305.github.io/content/authors/余蕾/_index.md

 ---
 # Display name
-title: 周子航
+title: 余蕾

 # Full Name (for SEO)
-first_name: 子航
+first_name: 蕾
-last_name: 周
+last_name: 余

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: 2024级硕士
+role: 2023级硕士

 # Organizations/Affiliations
 organizations: